unparalleled-js/docs-1/connectors/zendesk/get-relationship-records-action.md

     <tr>
       <td>List size</td>
       <td>
-        The number of relationship records retrieved.
+        This is the size of the list, corresponding to the number of relationship records retrieved.
       </td>
     </tr>
   </tbody>